 Have you ever seen the different ratings on body armor and wondered what they mean?
 After all, it’s pretty important to understand what that body armor can protect you from.

-What is level II body armor?
-According to the National Institue of Justice (NIJ), level II body armor must be tested to stop a 124 gr 9mm Full Metal Jacket round at 1305 ft per second.
+According to the National Institute of Justice (NIJ), level II body armor must be tested to stop a 124 gr 9mm Full Metal Jacket round at 1305 ft per second.
 It must also be tested to stop a .357 Magnum Jacketed Soft Point weighing 158 gr at a velocity of 1430 ft per second.